Content

 Link following

 All Dependency Maps are based on a Jira filter.
-When a Map is loaded, the filter will return a list of issues to display in the Map.
+When a Map is loaded, the filter will return a list of work items to display in the Map.

-Sometimes, however, you may want to include issues that are linked to/from those returned by the filter.
+Sometimes, however, you may want to include work items that are linked to/from those returned by the filter.
 For example, let’s say that you have a Map based on the Board filter of your Jira Project.
-This will display all issues in your project, but dependencies to/from other projects will not be included (since those issues are not covered by the filter).
+This will display all work items in your project, but dependencies to/from other projects will not be included (since those work items are not covered by the filter).

-To solve this, you could create a new filter that adds all issues from those projects, but that will result in a Map that displays issues that you aren’t interested in.
+To solve this, you could create a new filter that adds all work items from those projects, but that will result in a Map that displays work items that you aren’t interested in.
 A better option is to use the Follow links (outside the filter result) option.

 The following images illustrates how it works:

-When selecting a field for the “Issue color field”, colors are automatically assigned to the available values for the field.
+When selecting a field for the “Work color field”, colors are automatically assigned to the available values for the field.
 If you, for example, select “Priority”, the priority values – Highest, High, Medium, Low, Lowest – will be displayed with a set of default colors.
-The color mapping is displayed in the “Issue color” legend and can be customized in the map configuration form.
+The color mapping is displayed in the “Work color” legend and can be customized in the map configuration form.

-Click the “cog” button ⚙️ above the “Issue color field” to open the customization section:
+Click the ⚙️ button above the “Work color field” to open the customization section:

 To customize the color for a field value, click the button labeled with the field value and select the desired color in the palette.
 For a different color than those available in the color palette, you can either enter the hex code or the RGB value for the color.